Here is the central motivating belief which is driving Scottish politics at present.

 For example, Gerry Adams was unfortunately correct when he noted:

 "It's now quite clear that the so-called United Kingdom is held together by a thread.
-And that thread can be unravelled as a result of referenda in Scotland, or elsewhere and indeed in Ireland."
+And that thread can be unravelled as a result of referenda in Scotland, or elsewhere or indeed in Ireland."

 Well, that's not good enough!

 We can't have a Nation which is held together so precariously, and which can be destroyed so easily by a one-off referendum won by a simple numerical majority.

 CREATE 'CONSTITUTIONAL LOCKS' AGAINST SEPARATION

 Right now, because the route to "independence" seems so tantalisingly easy, the ScotNats obsess about it.
 Their obsession consumes them, to the detriment of the rest of Scottish society.

 If the route to destroying the UK was actually much harder, then a lot of the Nats would lose their enthusiasm and they'd stop being fundamentalists.

 We need to start creating various "Constitutional Locks" which prevent such things happening.

 At the very least, let's start to talk about it!